-- 1. Who was hurt? - 2.
-What are the needs of those affected and what needs to be done to repair the harm? - 3.
-Who has the obligation to address these needs, repair the harm, and restore the relationship?
+1. Who was hurt?

+2. What are the needs of those affected and what needs to be done to repair the harm?

+3. Who has the obligation to address these needs, repair the harm, and restore the relationship?

-Restorative Justice is a mindset shift that requires diligence for adoption, implementation, and adaptation.
+Restorative Justice is not a specific program or curriculum.
+It is a mindset shift that requires diligence for adoption, implementation, and adaptation.
 This change in mindset is essential to creating truly restorative school communities, where the focus is on relationships, collaboration, and engagement among students, staff, families, and the greater school community.
-MCPS has brought districtwide training to all school-based staff members in the fundamentals of Restorative Justice, for the 2022-2023 school year.